Baptism and Christmation

 It is the initial Sacrament through which he who is immersed in water three times, in the name of the Father and of the Son and of the Holy Spirit, is cleansed from all sin and is regenerated spiritually.
 As our Lord Himself stated: “No one can enter the kingdom of God unless he is born of water and the Spirit” (John 3:5).

 The Baptismal Service today contains several components.
-This guide might help you follow the proceedings and pray for the child being baptized.
+This guide might help you follow the proceedings and pray for the person being baptized.

 The Renunciation and the Acceptance

-The child will be held by the Godparent (Nouno or Nouna in Greek) as he stands in the Narthex of the church (or in certain circumstances at the Soleas) facing east (towards the altar).
+The person being baptized will be with the Godparent (Nouno or Nouna in Greek) as he/she stands in the Narthex of the church (or in certain circumstances at the Soleas) facing east (towards the altar).
 ‘East’ signifies the abode of God – the true Light.

-The Priest, standing in front of them, blows three times onto the child’s head in the form of the Cross to drive away any evil spirits and adverse powers, blessing it each time saying “In the name of the Father and of the Son and of the Holy Spirit.
+The Priest, standing in front of them, blows three times onto the person’s, to be baptized, head in the form of the Cross to drive away any evil spirits and adverse powers, blessing it each time saying “In the name of the Father and of the Son and of the Holy Spirit.
 Amen”.

-The prayer is followed by three Exorcisms and yet another prayer, the prayer of acceptance, at the end of which the Priest, in summary of all that was said before, asks God to drive out and banish from the child any and every evil and impure spirit which may be hiding and lurking in his heart and make him a reason-endowed sheep in the holy flock of Christ, an honorable member of the Church, a child and heir of the kingdom.
+The prayer is followed by three Exorcisms and yet another prayer, the prayer of acceptance, at the end of which the Priest, in summary of all that was said before, asks God to drive out and banish from the person to be baptized, any and every evil and impure spirit which may be hiding and lurking in his/her heart and make him/her a reason-endowed sheep in the holy flock of Christ, an honorable member of the Church, a child and heir of the kingdom.

-The Godparent, holding the child, will then be asked to face west and renounce Satan and all his works, and all his worship and all his angels, and all his pride in a question and answer form (three times).
-He will then be asked to blow down on Satan.
+The Godparent, will then be asked to face west and renounce Satan and all his works, and all his worship and all his angels, and all his pride in a question and answer form (three times).
+He/She will then be asked to blow down on Satan.
 ‘West’ signifies a place of natural darkness, where the Devil, who is darkness himself, makes his abode.

 The Confession of Faith

-Then the Godparent, holding the child, will face east again and affirmatively answer the Priest who will ask him (three times) if he has pledged his allegiance to Christ.
+Then the Godparent, will face east again and affirmatively answer the Priest who will ask him/her (three times) if he/she has pledged his allegiance to Christ.

 After doing so, the Godparent will recite the Creed, the Symbol of Faith (‘To Pistevo’ in Greek) which is a summary of the Orthodox Teachings, formulated by several Ecumenical Councils of the Christian Church during the first millennium A.D. when there was unity of Faith throughout Christendom (with very few exceptions).